Waste service providers are businesses that might help you:

 Search these statewide and regional directories to find service providers near you:

-Please note: The Department of Ecology does not endorse any service providers listed in any of the directories.
+Please note: Ecology does not endorse any service providers listed in any of the directories.
 You are responsible for making sure your dangerous waste is handled and disposed of properly.